sigurdnev/nordic_workshop/README.md

 ### Step 7

-Compile the project and flash it to the nRF52 DK.
-Make sure that you've also flashed the S132 v3.0 SoftDevice to your board.
+Compile the project by pressing the F7 key, and flash it to the nRF52 DK.
+You can flash the project by clicking on the Target tab, and click on "Download ble_app_uart_pca10040_s132".
+You can also start a debug session by pressing the F5 key twice.
+The Segger Embedded Studio project have already been configured to flash the SoftDevice for us.
 LED 1 on the nRF52 DK should start blinking, indicating that its advertising.
 We've now completed the configuration on the nRF52 side

 ### Step 8